-- Be responsible for the day-to-day supervision of the Trainee Teacher(s) in their class. - Ensure the trainee is aware of health and safety and safeguarding arrangements specific to the context. - Contribute to the Quality Assurance processes, as required. - Give guidance and access to resources in the classroom. - Enable Trainees to carry out observations of expert practitioners. - Carry out observations of the Trainee and give specific and focused feedback to support development. - Attend class teacher mentor training provided by the University.
+- Liaise closely with the Lead Mentor in relation to the training programme. - Be responsible for the day-to-day supervision of the Trainee Teacher(s) in their class. - Ensure the trainee is aware of health and safety and safeguarding arrangements specific to the context. - Contribute to the Quality Assurance processes as required. - Give guidance and access to resources in the classroom. - Enable Trainees to carry out observations of expert practitioners. - Carry out observations of the Trainee and give specific and focused feedback to support development. - Attend class teacher mentor training provided by the University.

-The Primary Department Administration Team (University) will undertake (with the schools, tutors and Trainees) to:
+The Primary Department Administration Team will undertake (with the schools, tutors and Trainees) to:

-- Collate school offers and match Trainees to suitable placements that meet their needs. - Ensure all schools have been quality checked, have completed the health and safety audit and have returned the partnership agreement via the school portal (ARC). - Ensure that Trainees are placed in at least 2 high quality, contrasting school settings and enable trainees to acquire the knowledge and skills they need to teach within the phase for which they are training. - Inform all parties about necessary changes prior to, during and post placement dates. - Be the liaison point in the partnership between Trainees, schools and the university. - Coordinate arrangements for the delivery of new mentor training and placement briefing meetings, keeping a register of attendance.
+- Ensure all schools have been quality checked, have completed the health and safety audit and have returned the partnership agreement via the school portal (ARC). - Ensure that Trainees are placed in at least 2 high quality contrasting school settings and enable trainees to acquire the knowledge and skills they need to teach within the phase for which they are training. - Inform all parties about necessary changes prior to, during and post placement dates. - Be the liaison point in the partnership between Trainees, schools and the university. - Coordinate arrangements for the delivery of new mentor training and placement briefing meetings (autumn and spring) keeping a register of attendance. - Support schools with the UCAS/DfE marketing and recruitment processes.